merobi-hub/lantern-library-online/README.md

 ![catalog homepage image](README_images/lantern_catalog.png)

 Scrolling through Bootstrap cards mimics the experience of browsing a physical card catalog.
-Each record presents data enriched by the Google Books API, including a brief description, a cover image and a link to more information.
+Each record presents data enhanced by the Google Books API, including a brief description, a cover image and a link to more information.

 ![sign in page](README_images/lantern_signin.png)